AdaCore/spark2014/docs/lrm/source/packages.rst

 to be introduced in a future release.]

 .. todo:: Add support for type invariants in SPARK 2014.
+          To be completed in a post-Release 1 version of this document.

 ..
    .. centered:: **Syntax**